WeadockM/HTML/README.md

-# my-website
+# HTML / CSS

-This is a really awesome website.

-Updates made on master on GitHub before rebase

-## Purpose

-This file is just a readme file.
+This is a repository for HTML / CSS projects.
-Making a few changes